compet-cisam/hospital-patient-records/README.md

 ---

-*This README was generated to provide comprehensive documentation for the Hospital Patient Records Analysis project.
+*This README documents the Hospital Patient Records Analysis project with a specialized focus on maternity care and women's healthcare outcomes.
+The analysis excludes financial data to emphasize clinical quality metrics and patient care patterns.
 Update this file as the analysis evolves and new insights are discovered.*